Get a free consultation

-Setting up a legal marijuana retail business provides many state laws, license restrictions, special taxes, and more depending on which state you’re in.
+Setting up a legal marijuana retail business depends on state marijuana laws, license restrictions, special taxes, and much more.
 There are also dispensaries that sell cannabis for medicinal use and for recreational use.
 Is your dispensary where someone can pick up a prescription?
 Or does it target the casual customer who may stop in akin to visiting a liquor store?
 Either way, your business will need a safe and reliable dispensary POS to track your daily sales and keep customer information on file to stay compliant.

 Dispensary POS systems are a point-of-sale software solution developed with cannabis dispensaries and marijuana outlets in mind.
 The solution puts an industry-specific focus on your traditional retail management needs to ensure full cannabis retail compliance.
 This includes age verification, purchase limits, and hours of operation compliance.
 Dispensary POS systems will also create needed reports to send to state officials as well as help you analyze business performance and help you increase your bottom line.